 - No picking up or feeding the animals.
 My daughter wanted to hold a chick so badly, but this isn’t really the place unless you’re will a school group.

 - Check the OC Fair event calendar to see if there are any special events which might cause the farm to close to the public.
+The hours change based on the season – open more hours during the summer.

 - Some might complain “there’s nothing to do here” — but I loved it because we could explore on our own and read all the signs.
 We learned a lot on our visit.

-- Restrooms and handwashing station
+- Restrooms and handwashing stations

 - The trip took us about an hour – taking our time and strolling.

-- Official Centennial Farms website
+- Official Centennial Farm website

 - Find more parks in the area using my Central OC Park Index